Grandma Got Run Over by a Reindeer (film): Songs

 The song "Grandpa's Gonna Sue The Pants Offa' Santa" became an internet meme on YouTube.

 Home media

 Warner Home Video (owned by Time Warner Entertainment, the then-part owner of the WB network) released Grandma Got Run Over by a Reindeer to VHS on October 31, 2000 and to DVD on October 16, 2001.

+Reception

+Writing for Animation World Network, Jerry Beck liked the film, writing that it's "obvious the writers, actors and crew did the best they could with the (low) budget… [it has] echoes of It's a Wonderful Life and Miracle on 34th Street", and concluded, "it may disappoint a few adults".
+Meanwhile, in a syndicated review of the film, Evan Levine gave the film a mixed rating, opining that the film's story was contrived and had "slightly garish" animation.
+Levine concluded that the original song's popularity did not guarantee a good film adaptation out of it.